taustation-fan/taustation-fan.github.io/README.md

 * Play the missions for fun and profit!
 * Occasionally read the chat and socialize with other players.
+* Join a syndicate for added camaraderie, and your fellow syndicate members will be happy to give you more advise.
 * Equip the best weapons and armor that you find
  * Store or sell the rest, depending on how badly you need the money
 * As soon as you have reached level 3, strive to spend most of your time on higher-level stations; training your stats is more efficient there, and you find more valuable things in the ruins.